What Is The Home Appraiser Appraising?

 Extras and Additions Factor Into House Appraisals

 The extra things that make your home special will also be appraised.
-A home may be very basic, or it may have some additions that make it more appealing.
+A home may be elementary or have some additions that make it more appealing.

-Air conditioning in a colder climate, for instance, might be unusual for the area but fantastic for the homeowner during the few hot months of summer.
+For instance, air conditioning in a colder climate might be unusual for the area but fantastic for the homeowner during the few hot summer months.
 A swimming pool is another example.

-If the pool is in good shape and in an area where people are willing to pay for them, it could add to the value of your home.
+If the pool is in good shape and in an area where people are willing to pay for it, it could add to the value of your home.

-Even things you might consider basic like insulated windows, fireplaces, a garage, or a security system can all add value to your home during the appraisal process.
+Even things you might consider essential, like insulated windows, fireplaces, a garage, or a security system, can all add value to your home during the appraisal process.

 These are all critical elements for what appraisers look for during the home appraisal process.